Why do soil types matter to winos?

 Did you know?

-Through centuries of viticulture, monks were the first to record that hillside vineyards grew the best grapes for making high quality wine.
+Through centuries of viticulture, literate monks kept detailed records of grape crops and resultant wines.
+They were the first to realize that hillside vineyards grew the best grapes for making high quality wine.

 Hillsides drain rainfall exceptionally well; and vines don’t like to get their feet wet.
 Instead, the vine roots must stretch deep into the soil where they pick up trace elements and nutrients.

-To grow high quality grapes, the soil type generally needs to be poor, infertile soils.
+To grow high quality grapes, the soil generally needs to be poor, infertile soils.

 But the second most important thing about soils for vine grape growing, is generally soils should be infertile and lacking in the nutrients.